formkit/docs-content/guides/build-a-multi-step-form.md

 Now that our template has access to each group's validity and error state, let's write the UI to expose this in the step navigation bar.
 In addition, we no longer have to manually define our steps since our plugin dynamically stores the `steps`.
 Here's our approach:

-- We'll add a `data-step-valid="true"` attribute to each step if it's valid.
+- We'll add a `data-step-valid="true"` attribute to each step if it's valid (to target with CSS).
 - We'll add the `has-errors` class to the step, and add an error bubble `<span>` inside with the number of errors.

 ```html